 Commonly after six to eight weeks, patients can tie shoes but before that, you should have to concern with your doctor.
 Because this timetable is subject to change.
 However, regardless of how long your recuperation takes, you should prevent rushing the procedure and strive to keep a balanced schedule at all costs.

 Shoe quality is also important in the case of hip replacement.
-Their some special shoes for that purpose that provide the incredible comfort, arch support, necessary hell height, shock absorption, and flexibility that will speed up your recovery and protect you from further discomfort.
+Their some special shoes for that purpose that provide incredible comfort, arch support, necessary hell height, shock absorption, and flexibility that will speed up your recovery and protect you from further discomfort.

 How time would It take to move properly after hip replacement surgery?